 An individual with an evolved Chiron in the Fifth House, or in association with Leo or the Sun, would find creative outlets to construct a sense of “Self” with the help of the collective or would help others find their own special talents and leave their own individual mark on this world.
 Through such collaborative endeavors, the individual would eventually “soothe” the Chironic “wound” inflicted upon his or her “center of being”, and would become someone who can be proud of his or her presence on this stage we call life.

 Chiron in 6th House / Chiron in Virgo / Chiron in aspect to Mercury:

-There is deep pity on the soul level, for the impossibility of perfection in life, and a consequent compulsion regarding practicality or soberness.
+There is a deep pity on the soul level, for the impossibility of perfection in life, and a consequent compulsion regarding practicality or soberness.
 One may find oneself disengaging from the steady routines of life, as the result of an inner sensation that no matter how hard one tries, perfection is not meant to be attained.

 The Vulnerability of Chiron in 6th House:

 It is not uncommon for individuals with an uncomfortable Chiron in the Sixth House, or in association with Virgo or Mercury, to “escape” (inclining towards the polarity point of Pisces) from the “Lower Mind” (i.e. Mercury) to the “Higher Consciousness” (i.e. Neptune) in order not to feel the “awkwardness” implied in the minutiae of mundane life.
-This “escape” can take place in various forms, and can range from an overconsumption of alcohol, drugs, or sleep medicines, to getting compulsively engaged in music, dance, or the world of fantasy: an individual with this placement would not hesitate to occupy himself or herself with anything that can take his or her mind off the “dumb” and “dirty” details of physical existence.
+This “escape” can take place in various forms and can range from overconsumption of alcohol, drugs, or sleep medicines, to getting compulsively engaged in music, dance, or the world of fantasy: an individual with this placement would not hesitate to occupy himself or herself with anything that can take his or her mind off the “dumb” and “dirty” details of physical existence.